Company formation : the extractable overview

 - Registering with Trade Registry Office: Finally, you’ll need to register your company with the trade registry office (ticaret sicil müdürlüğü) in the province where your company will operate.
 This step formalizes your company’s legal existence.

-To register a company in Turkey, certain legal requirements must be met, and specific documentation is necessary:
+To register a local company, certain legal requirements must be met, and specific documentation is necessary:

 - Articles of Association: These documents outline the company’s purpose, structure, and management.
-They must be drafted in accordance with Turkish commercial law and notarized.
+They must be drafted in accordance with local commercial law and notarized.

 - Identification Documents: Shareholders and directors must provide identification documents, such as passports or identity cards, to verify their identities.